mauvera94/notes-garage/Notes/Drop Off Rate.md

 >Visitors = Number of users in the current step or total visitors to a site

 >[!metric]
-> The inverse is the [[conversion rate]]-the percentage of users who succeeded to move forward at that particular stage.
+> The inverse is the [[Conversion Rate]]-the percentage of users who succeeded to move forward at that particular stage.

 ### Why is it important?